• Listen Live

 This engagement reflects both a commitment to participatory democracy and concern for vulnerable populations in the South Ward.
 Most notably, Kneipp has been a vocal advocate regarding development applications at 443 Hume Highway, Casula (DA 348/2022), appearing before Council on behalf of the Casula Community Group in both March and April 2025 to represent community concerns.
 Susie ran for South Ward in 2024 under the LCIT group and now stands as an independent candidate.

-Jamil Azeem 👍
+Jamil Azeem 👍(Leppington)

 Jamil demonstrated leadership from a young age serving as a Prefect and Johnson House Captain at Macarthur Anglican College in 2018.
 In 2023,